I. PURPOSE AND SCOPE

 The Staff Tuition Scholarship Program is designed to support and encourage employee development through formal education, with a priority on the attainment of baccalaureate degrees and beyond at the University of Houston.

-Time off under this Staff Tuition Scholarship Program is part of the College Program release time, which is outlined under MAPP 02.06.01, Section V. Unlike the College Program release time, the Staff Tuition Scholarship Program is only for courses taken at the University of Houston.
+Time off under this Staff Tuition Scholarship Program is part of the College Program release time, which is outlined under MAPP 02.06.01, Section V. Unlike the College Program release time, the Staff Tuition Scholarship Program does not apply to all UH System institutions.
+Qualifying courses must be enrolled through the University of Houston.

 Regular, full-time benefits eligible employees: A university employee employed to work 100 percent FTE (40 hours per week) for a period of 4-1/2 months or longer.